Robin Barton: Banksy

 In late 2014, Barton was responsible for the removal and sale of Banksy's Art Buff, and putting it up for auction in aid of a cancer charity set up in memory of Jimmy Godden.
+However, the work did not sell and was put into storage.
+It was later discovered that the work had been removed illegally as the building it was on did not belong to the Godden family, they only rented it.
+Art Buff was returned to the Creative Foundation in Folkestone and was resited outside the Kollective gallery on The Old High Street.

 However, none of these works can actually be authenticated as being by Banksy due to non-compliance on the part of Pest Control, the artist's appointed handling and authentication service.

 The removal of purported Banksy works from public locations is frequently protested by communities and local authorities in those locations, and thus attracts significant controversy.

-Robin Barton is one of a number of "Rob's" who make up the Banksy collective (along with Rob Del Naja and Rob Wheeler).